-For example, we are conducting preclinical testing of protein-based anti-VEGF compounds in collaboration with several pharmaceutical companies to explore the feasibility of delivering their drugs using our intravitreal depot.
-We are exploring broader collaborations for the development and potential commercialization of our intravitreal depot technology in combination with protein-based anti-VEGF drugs for the treatment of back-of-the-eye diseases and conditions.
+We are currently conducting preclinical testing of protein-based anti-VEGF compounds in collaboration with Regeneron with protein based anti-VEGF compounds to explore the feasibility of delivering their drugs using our intravitreal depot.
+The initial drug selected for preclinical testing under this collaboration is aflibercept, marketed under the brand name Eylea.
+We may explore broader collaborations for the development and potential commercialization of our intravitreal depot technology in combination with other large molecules with targets other than VEGF for the treatment of back-of-the-eye diseases and conditions.